-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 29% 108 GENDER: About nine percent more boys than girls at our school scored Proficient or Advanced.
-Girls 20% 93 English proficient 34% 144 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 2% 54 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 25% 200 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 25% 198 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 15 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 24% 171 differ from school to school.
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 41% 120 GENDER: About eight percent more girls than boys at our school scored Proficient or Advanced.
+Girls 49% 108 English proficient 53% 179 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 14% 49 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 228 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA .
+AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA .
+AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 45% 225 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 65% 77 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino DATA STATISTIC ALLY UNRELIABLE N/S 28 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 25% 112

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.